 Emergencies can strike quickly and without warning.
 These emergencies may confine you to your home or you may be asked to evacuate on short notice.
-Basic services such as water, gas, electricity or communications may be cut off and it could be days before you have access to these services or before first responders are able to help.
+In these cases, it may be days before you have access to shelter, food, and water.
+Basic services such as water, gas, electricity or communications may be cut off and it could be days before first responders are able to help.
 That's why we say "the first 72 are up to you."
 You and your household should have the necessary supplies to be self-sufficient for at least three days-72 hours.